plasmatech8/algorand-practice/99_contract_practice/README.md

 Task: Make section for GOAL and PythonSDK

-Task: Make a `Makefile` which makes it easy to setup a private network + deploy + test/interact
+Task: Make template + a `Makefile` which makes it easy to setup a private network + deploy + test/interact

 To check out:
 * Algo Contract General